 We were also impressed at how spill-proof this thing was.
 Despite our best attempts, we couldn’t get more than a few tiny drops to leak out when it was fully closed.
-Not bad for an $11 mug.
+Not bad for a budget mug.

 We were disappointed with its lid design, though.
 The flip tab is so tight that to open it you almost need to set the mug down and use two hands to steady it.

 The tab also didn’t flip back all the way and had a tendency to poke you in the nose while drinking.

 While we had the same issue with the Hydro Flask Coffee Flask, it was more pronounced with this mug.

 Finally, the seal on the lid just wasn’t quite tight enough.
 Boiling hot beverages actually created enough pressure to push the lid up slightly, although not enough to cause a leak.

 If you can get past the design flaws in the lid, we think the Coffee Cup’s performance and solid construction justify RTIC’s price tag.

 Reviews of the 3 Other Camping Mugs We Tested

 Although these mugs didn’t win any awards, competition was fierce, and they are still excellent options.